Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 - Allowing for deeper crawling of a site following launch.

 There are three types of redirect we consider when migrating a domain;

 Page to page redirects

 Page to page redirects are crucial if your site pulls traffic from a wide and diverse collection of URLs.
-This may include redirect product pages to their counterpart on the new site, category pages to their new location, and informational content to the most appropriate page.
+This may include redirecting product pages to their counterpart on the new site, category pages to their new location, and informational content to the most appropriate page.
 Considers for this must also include links to each page to ensure anchors are managed and potential cannibalisation contained.

 Page to parent redirects

 The launch of a new site can offer an opportunity to clean up your product offering.
-With this you may opt to redirect expired products, or even those that do not pull traffic, to a parent or category page.
+With this, you may opt to redirect expired products or even those that do not pull traffic, to a parent or category page.
 In addition to decreasing the number of pages involved in your recrawl, this approach can also manage authority flow to pages with better ranking potential.

 Page to root redirects